-Aquaculture (farming of aquatic plants and animals) is an efficient farming system, with a low environmental impact compared to other ways of producing protein.
+Aquaculture (farming of aquatic plants and animals) is an efficient system.
+It has a low environmental impact compared with other ways of producing protein.

 Our clean water, sheltered harbours, and abundant plankton are perfect for aquaculture – and we've got plenty of room for growth.

-Every new aquaculture farm must have a resource consent to operate in New Zealand.
-The planning and approval process for a new farm considers its potential environmental, social, economic and cultural effects.
-Once approved, councils monitor farms to make sure they continue to meet specified conditions.
+Every new aquaculture farm in New Zealand must have a resource consent.
+The approval process for a new farm considers its possible:

 Guidance on aquaculture's ecological effects

-- The Overview of ecological effects of aquaculture summarises ecological effects of farming different species, management options and monitoring guidance.
+The Overview of ecological effects of aquaculture summarises:

 Overview of ecological effects of aquaculture [PDF, 4.8 MB]